Set of helper functions for downloading some of the most relevant macroeconomic indicators of Spain. Metadata available in bde_ind_db.

 - series_label

 Optional.
 Character vector or value.
-Allows to specify a custom label for the series extracted.
-It should have the same length than
+Allows specifying a custom label for the series extracted.

 Arguments passed on to